1. Introduction

 The Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.
 From drivers and state-of-the-art algorithms to powerful developer tools, ROS has the open source tools you need for your next robotics project.

-The ROS 2 development environment needs to be correctly configured before use.
-This can be done in two ways: either sourcing the setup files in every new shell you open, or adding the source command to your startup script.
+ROS 2 development environment needs to be configured before use.
+This can be done by sourcing setup files in each terminal session or adding the source command to your startup script.

-# Replace ".bash" with your shell if you're not using bash
+# Replace ".bash" with your shell if not using bash

 source /opt/ros/humble/setup.bash

-You will need to run this command in every new terminal session to access ROS 2 commands, unless you automate the sourcing.
+You need to run this in every new terminal session unless automated.

 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc